tomortonbew-personal/interview-coach-skill/references/storybank-guide.md

 3. Adjust strength scores based on actual performance
 4. Note any new stories that emerged in conversation

+### Cross-Surface Consumption

+Your storybank feeds more than just interview prep.
+When optimizing any candidate-facing surface, note story gaps or repurposing opportunities that emerge:
+- `resume` mines stories for bullet rewrites — earned secrets become the differentiating clause in resume bullets
+- `linkedin` uses earned secrets for high-impact profile sections (headline, About, Experience)
+- `pitch` anchors the core positioning statement to your strongest stories and sharpest earned secrets
+- `outreach` pulls hooks from earned secrets to differentiate networking messages
+- `decode` cross-references storybank skills against JD competencies for fit assessment
+- `present` suggests supporting stories that can be woven into presentation narratives

 ---

 ## Story Selection Strategy